 Indiana already has more than 44,000 clean energy jobs, most of which are in energy efficiency.
 This sector helps make existing systems, such as HVACs, more energy-efficient, and it produces advanced building materials.
 With a strong building construction industry, we have the potential to grow this sector of our economy substantially.

-We also have a responsibility to protect the health and well-being of our coal miners who are suffering from black lung disease.
+We have an obligation to protect workers who suffer health problems resulting from our use of fossil fuels.
+We have a responsibility to protect the health and well-being of our coal miners who are suffering from black lung disease.
 This aggressive lung disease is the result of exposure to coal dust, and it is all too often fatal.
 Over 76,000 miners have died from black lung since 1968.

 Supporting our miners means ensuring that their health care needs are met and that their pension funds are solvent.
 I support the Black Lung Benefits Improvement Act, which would streamline the application process for black lung benefits, and the Miners Pension Protection Act, which would ensure that our miners’ pensions are adequately funded.